 We have a limited operating history upon which investors may rely in evaluating our business and prospects.
-We have generated limited revenues to date, and as of March 31, 2020, we had an accumulated deficit of approximately \$272 million.
+We have generated limited revenues to date, and as of March 31, 2021, we had an accumulated deficit of approximately \$303 million.
 Our ability to generate revenues and achieve profitability will depend on our ability to execute our business plan, complete the development and approval of our technology, incorporate the technology into products that customers wish to buy, and if necessary, secure additional financing.
 There can be no assurance that our technology will be adopted widely, that we will ever earn revenues sufficient to support our operations, or that we will ever be profitable.
 Furthermore, there can be no assurance that we will be able to raise capital as and when we need it to continue our operations.
 If we are unable to raise sufficient additional capital, we may be required to delay, reduce or severely curtail our research and development or other operations, which could have a material adverse effect on our business, operating results, financial condition, long-term prospects and ability to continue as a viable business.
-If we are unable to generate revenues of significant scale to cover our costs of doing business, our losses will continue and we may not achieve profitability, which could negatively impact the value of your investment in our securities.
+If we are unable to generate revenues of significant securities.

-We will need additional financing to achieve our long-term business plans, and there is no guarantee that it will be available on acceptable terms, or at all.
+We may need additional financing to achieve our long-term business plans, and there is no guarantee that it will be available on acceptable terms, or at all.

-We do not have sufficient funds to fully implement our long-term business plans.
+We may not have sufficient funds to fully implement our long-term business plans.
 It is likely that we will need to raise additional capital through new financings, even if we begin to generate meaningful commercial revenue.
 For example, new product development for business partners may require considerable expense in advance of substantial revenue for such products.
 Such financings could include equity financing, which may be dilutive to stockholders, or debt financing, which could restrict our ability to borrow from other sources.
 In addition, such securities may contain rights, preferences or privileges senior to those of current stockholders.
 As a result of economic conditions, general global economic uncertainty (including as a result of actual or perceived disruption caused by COVID-19, or other infectious diseases), political change, and other factors, we do not know whether additional capital will be available when needed, or that, if available, we will be able to obtain additional capital on reasonable terms.
-If we are unable to raise additional capital due to the volatile global financial markets, general economic uncertainty or other factors, we may be required to curtail development of our technology or reduce operations as a result, or to sell or dispose of assets.
+If we are unable to raise additional capital due to the volatile global financial markets, general economic uncertainty or other factors, we may be required to curtail development of ur development of our technology or reduce operations as a result, or to sell or dispose of assets.
 Any inability to raise adequate funds on commercially reasonable terms could have a material adverse effect on our business, results of operations and financial condition, including the possibility that a lack of funds could cause our business to fail and liquidate with little or no return to investors.